Zondax/cosmos-sdk/crypto/docs/adr.md

 ##### Signer

 Interface responsible for Signing a message and returning the generated Signature.
-It is an algorithm tied to a family of keys.

 ```go
 type Signer interface {